davelively14/locorum/README.md

 - Setup admin, manage:
   - Users
   - Backends
-    - Allow adman to disable some backends
+    - Allow admin to disable some backends
       - Implement show.html to Handle
       - Migrate add "up" boolean, default to true
   - All projects